manasrinivasa/manasrinivasa/README.md

 - 🌱 I’m currently learning GoLang!
 - 📫 How to reach me: manasrinivasa@gmail.com
 - 😄 Pronouns: she/her
-- ⚡ Fun fact: i've live in 3 different continents!
+- ⚡ Fun fact: i've lived in 3 different continents!

 <!---
 manasrinivasa/manasrinivasa is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.